rbms-bsc/DCRMR/_pages/Edition/Note-on-edition-statement.md

 <a name="3.26.32.2">3.26.32.2</a> Note statements referring to other editions (e.g. as part of a preface to an earlier edition or a summary of the work’s publication history) if considered important (see [3.21.31.2](/DCRMR/edition/Edition-statement/#3.21.31.2)).

-## 3.26.33 Two or more works on the preferred source of information with at least one Edition statement
+## 3.26.33 Two or more works on the preferred source of information with at least one edition statement

 <a name="3.26.33.1">3.26.33.1</a> If the preferred source of information bears the titles of two or more individual works contained in the manifestation, and one or more of these works has an [Edition statement](/DCRMR/edition/Edition-statement/) associated with it that is not grammatically linked to another element and has been transcribed as individual Edition statements, make a note on edition statement indicating the work to which each edition statement corresponds (see [3.21.34.1](/DCRMR/edition/Edition-statement/#3.21.34.1)).